 The analysis of $\mathbb{E}_{w}\left[\fix\right]$, yielding Theorems \ref{thm:rational expression fix} and \ref{thm:limit powers fix}, can be performed using elementary linear algebraic arguments.
-In fact, this is how they were first derived in the thesis \cite{West19} of the first named author.
+In fact, this is how they were first derived in \cite{West19}.
 However, it turns out to be extremely useful to analyze these quantities using the theory of free group algebras.

 Denote by $\A\defi\k\left[\F\right]$\marginpar{$ \A$} the free group algebra over $\k$: its elements are finite linear combinations of elements of the free group $\F$ with coefficients from the finite field $\k$.
-It is a classical result of Cohn \cite{cohn1964free} and Lewin\footnote{ Some claim that the first correct proof of this result (stated formally below as Theorem \ref{thm:Cohn-Lewin}) is due to Lewin in \cite{lewin1969free} -- see \cite[Footnote 5]{hog1990short}.} \cite{lewin1969free} that right ideals of $\A$ are free right $\A$-modules with a well-defined rank\footnote{For example, it can be shown that the augmentation ideal $I_{\F}=\left\{ \sum\alpha_{w}w\,\middle|\,\sum\alpha_{w}=0\right\} \subseteq\A$ is of rank $r=\rk\F$.
-For instance, when $\F=\F\left(a,b,c\right)$, $I_{\F}=\left(a-1\right)\A\oplus\left(b-1\right)\A\oplus\left(c-1\right)\A$.}.
-An analogous result holds for left ideals, but here we use right ideals only -- in fact, from now on, we write ``ideals'' to mean ``right ideals''.
+It is a classical result of Cohn \cite{cohn1964free} and Lewin\footnote{ Some claim that the first correct proof of this result (stated formally below as Theorem \ref{thm:Cohn-Lewin}) is due to Lewin in \cite{lewin1969free} -- see \cite[Footnote 5]{hog1990short}.} \cite{lewin1969free} that right ideals of $\A$ are free right $\A$-modules with a well-defined rank.\footnote{For example, it can be shown that the augmentation ideal $I_{\F}=\left\{ \sum\alpha_{w}w\,\middle|\,\sum\alpha_{w}=0\right\} \subseteq\A$ is of rank $r=\rk\F$.
+For instance, when $\F=\F\left(a,b,c\right)$, $I_{\F}=\left(a-1\right)\A\oplus\left(b-1\right)\A\oplus\left(c-1\right)\A$.} An analogous result holds for left ideals, but here we use right ideals only -- in fact, from now on, we write ``ideals'' to mean ``right ideals''.
 In Section \ref{sec:Rational-expressions} below we derive a formula for $\mathbb{E}_{w}\left[\fix\right]$ as a sum over a finite set of finitely generated ideals of $\A$, and Section \ref{sec:The-free-group-algebra} shows that the contribution of every such ideal is of order determined by its rank.